tombodders/Athlete-contract/README.md

-Walkthrough of the final code design and potential UI interface can be found here: https://drive.google.com/drive/folders/1EYJHDT9Xz7O_iBE9KaJINcOwT_qV3GgX?usp=sharing
+Walkthrough of the final code design and potential UI for the athlete and club can be found here: https://drive.google.com/drive/folders/1EYJHDT9Xz7O_iBE9KaJINcOwT_qV3GgX?usp=sharing